Explore the variety of student involvement opportunities that are available at The University of Tulsa.

 While founded and sustained as a Presbyterian school, The University of Tulsa is home to students of nearly every faith.
 Inclusion rather than exclusion describes the university’s vibrant religious community.

 Specialty Interest Groups and Services

 Hobbies, political concerns, human rights and community service are a few of the broad categories of special interests TU students pursue through organized events.
 The Director for University and Community Services coordinates numerous community service opportunities and ongoing projects including tutoring and mission outreach.
 There also are many groups on campus promoting the cultural heritage and special interests of TU’s diverse populations through a rich assortment of events and activities throughout the year.

 It’s easy to get fired up about TU’s Division I athletics.
 Our spirit squads lead the way with their infectious enthusiasm.
 Annual tryouts are open to incoming freshmen, as well as returning students, and should be arrange through the squad sponsor.

-TU’s intercollegiate athletic teams compete in the NCAA, Division I Conference USA.
+TU’s intercollegiate athletic teams compete in the NCAA, Division I American Athletic Conference.